 - the development of existential-phenomenological therapy constructs for multiracial individuals

-His other area of interest focuses on substance use and abuse and related problems (e.g., domestic violence and victimization) among rural minority groups (African American and Native American).
-This research has focused on individual variables, such as self-efficacy and self-esteem, in addition to other risk and resiliency factors, such as the impact of sport on minority youth substance use.
+His other area of interest focuses on substance use and abuse and related problems (e.g., domestic violence and victimization) among rural minoritized groups (African American and Native American).
+This research has focused on individual variables, such as self-efficacy and self-esteem, in addition to other risk and resiliency factors, such as the impact of sport on substance use among minoritized youth.

-Dr. Taylor will not be accepting students for Fall 2021.
+Dr. Taylor will not be accepting new graduate students for Fall, 2022.

 214 Stadler Hall